 St. Thomas Shopping

 St. Thomas lives up to its billing as a duty-free shopping destination.
 Even if shopping isn't your idea of how to spend a vacation, you still may want to slip in on a quiet day (check the cruise-ship listings—Monday and Sunday are usually the least crowded) to browse.
 Among the best buys are liquor, linens, china, crystal (most stores will ship), and jewelry.
 The amount of jewelry available makes this one of the few items for which comparison shopping is worth the effort.
 Local crafts include shell jewelry, carved calabash bowls, straw brooms, woven baskets, and dolls.
-Creations by local doll maker Gwendolyn Harley—like her costumed West Indian market woman—have been little goodwill ambassadors, bought by visitors from as far away as Asia.
+The local doll maker Gwendolyn Harley makes costumed West Indian market women and other creations who have become little goodwill ambassadors, bought by visitors from as far away as Asia.
 Spice mixes, hot sauces, and tropical jams and jellies are other native products.

 On St. Thomas stores on Main Street in Charlotte Amalie are open weekdays and Saturday 9 to 5.
 The hours of the shops in the Havensight Mall (next to the cruise-ship dock) and the Crown Bay Commercial Center (next to the Crown Bay cruise-ship dock) are the same, though occasionally some stay open until 9 on Friday, depending on how many cruise ships are anchored nearby.
 You may also find some shops open on Sunday if cruise ships are in port.
 Hotel shops are usually open evenings as well.

 There's no sales tax in the USVI, and you can take advantage of the $1,200 duty-free allowance per family member (remember to save your receipts).
 Although you can find the occasional salesclerk who will make a deal, bartering isn't the norm.